 Volatility is great when it gives us a sudden boost, but it hurts when the floor drops out from under us.
 It is our friend, but only if we have the discipline to sell when we’ve booked sufficient rewards, without trying to peg the very top of the market.

 The standard procedure I learned from Doug Casey is to take profits on volatile stocks the first time they double in price.
 This means selling half of my position on a 100% gain.
-That leaves me with the same exposure I started with, but with my initial investment safely back in my hands.
-This gives me risk-free upside for the remainder of the speculation.
-And if the stock drops to zero for some reason, well, my loss would be… zero.
+That leaves one with the same exposure one started with, but with one's initial investment safely back in one's hands.
+This gives one risk-free upside for the remainder of the speculation.
+And if the stock drops to zero for some reason, well, one's loss would be… zero.

 This is how savvy speculators manage to take chances without becoming nervous wrecks.